 It’s not necessary to go back to school for a degree in nutrition; there are many nutrition certifications out there that help coaches, yoga teachers, yoga therapists, and other wellness providers develop the skills needed to offer nutrition coaching.
 Many coaching programs have nutrition built into their curriculum, but not very many are focused on Ayurvedic Nutrition.
 This is why I decided to create our newest certification in Ayurvedic Nutrition.
 Our Ayurvedic Nutrition Certification helps practitioners to learn the skills necessary to assess their clients from a nutritional perspective and create holistic nutrition plans to help them cultivate a healthy and balanced relationship with food.

-When I wrote the Ayurvedic Nutrition Certification I was working on developing healthier eating habits myself.
+When I, Michelle, wrote the Ayurvedic Nutrition Certification I was working on developing healthier eating habits myself.
 After decades of work in the field of eating recovery, I decided I wanted to create an online course that would help individuals find balance while improving their relationship with food overall.
 I married my experience in eating recovery with my extensive background in biology, chemistry, and clinical nutrition to create an approachable self-paced course.
 After hearing from many Yoga Therapists in our Yoga Therapy training who wanted to work with clients through the lens of nutrition, I decided to create this certification so that they would have the skills to tackle topics dealing with nutrition without going outside of their scope of work.

 Working with clients through the lens of Ayurvedic Nutrition can be a rewarding experience.
 It can empower your clients to cultivate a present relationship with the food they consume, which will ultimately help them to digest their food more efficiently.
 The educational components of this course help Ayurvedic Nutritionists to educate their clients while leveraging the power of cognitive behavioral reframing to let go of limiting beliefs they may have about food or their relationship with food while empowering them to lead a healthier lifestyle.